 Frequently Asked Questions

-What is the non-diet approach?
+What is a non-diet approach?

 In our current diet-obsessed culture, we lose touch with our individual wants and needs when it comes to feeding ourselves.
 We become afraid of honoring cravings which results in guilt and shame when fulfilling those needs.
 We will explore with this approach to help you develop confidence in what your body craves and needs.
 “Non- Diet” is not classifying foods in judgmental terms and the long term goal is to have an “all-foods-fit” approach to destigmatize food.
 By honoring your body’s wants and needs this will result in satisfaction from a physical and emotional level as opposed to falling into the restrict/binge cycle as well as dieting.
 By working together, you will learn how to not engage in this destructive cycle and establish a relationship with food that truly nourishes your mind, body and soul.